soundpress/RulesOfNYC/docs/c31/index.rst

 *§ 6-19 Appeals.* ::

+(a) Filing an appeal.

+   (1) A party may appeal a decision of a Hearing Officer in whole or in part.
+An appeal will be considered by the Tribunal only upon timely completion of the following requirements:

+      (i) The party seeking to appeal the decision of a Hearing Officer must file the appeal with the Tribunal within thirty (30) days of the date of the Hearing Officer’s decision, or within thirty-five (35) days if the decision was mailed, and the filing must contain proof that the appealing party served a copy of the appeal on the nonappealing party;

-(a) A party may appeal, in whole or in part, a decision of a Hearing Officer.
-An appeal must contain a concise statement of the issues presented, specific objections to the findings of fact and conclusions of law set forth in the Hearing Officer's recommended decision, and arguments presenting clearly the points of law and facts relied on in support of the position taken on each issue.
-A party may not appeal a decision rendered on default, a denial of a motion to vacate a default decision, or a plea admitting the violations charged.
+      (ii) The appeal must be in writing and contain a concise statement of the issues, which must include specific objections to the findings of fact and conclusions of law in the Hearing Officer’s decision, and the points of law and facts that support each objection.
+The appeal may be on a form prescribed by the Tribunal.

-(b) Appeals decisions are made upon the record of the hearing.
-The record of the hearing includes all items enumerated in 48 RCNY § 6-11(g) as well as the Hearing Officer's written decision.
-The Appeals Unit will not consider any evidence that was not presented to the Hearing Officer.
-Except as provided in 48 RCNY § 5-04, the absence of a recording of the hearing does not prevent determination of the appeal.

-(c) Appeals Procedure.

-   (1) Within thirty (30) days of the date of service of the Hearing Officer's decision, or thirty-five (35) days if the decision was mailed, a party seeking review of the decision must file with the Tribunal an appeal on a form prescribed by the Tribunal and serve a copy of it on the non-appealing party.
-An appeal will be accepted by the Tribunal only if:

-      (i) the appealing party files an appeal on the Tribunal's form; and

-      (ii) the appealing party files proof that a copy of the appeal has been served on the non-appealing party; and

-      (iii) Respondent provides proof of payment in full of any fines, penalties or restitution imposed by the decision, except as provided in subdivision (d).
+      (iii) Where a respondent appeals, that respondent must indicate in writing that payment of any fines, penalties or restitution imposed by the decision has been made in full, unless:

-   (2) Except as provided in 48 RCNY § 5-04, within thirty (30) days of being served with the appeal, or thirty-five (35) days if service is made by mail, the non-appealing party may file a response to the appeal.
-The response must be on a form prescribed by the Tribunal and will be accepted only if the non-appealing party serves a copy of the response on the other party and files proof of that service with the Tribunal.

-   (3) An application may be made to the Tribunal to extend the time to file an appeal or a response to an appeal.
-Such request must be supported by evidence of impossibility or other explanation of inability to file timely.
-A copy of such application must be served on all parties, and proof of such service filed with the Tribunal.

-   (4) Any application for a copy of the hearing recording must be made within the time allotted for the filing of an appeal or a response to an appeal.
-A copy of such application must be served upon all parties, and proof of such service filed with the Tribunal within the time allotted for filing an appeal or response to an appeal.
-In that event, the time within which to file an appeal or respond to an appeal will be extended by thirty (30) days from the date when such hearing recording is delivered or mailed to the requesting party.

-   (5) Further filings with the Tribunal by either party are not permitted.
+         (A) Respondent is granted a waiver of prior payment of fines or penalties due to financial hardship, as provided in subdivision (b) of this section;

+         (B) Respondent received a waiver of prior payment of fines or penalties as otherwise provided in law, rules or regulations;

-(d) Fines, penalties, and restitution.
-Filing an appeal will not delay the collection of any fine, penalty or restitution imposed by the decision.
-An appeal by or on behalf of a Respondent will not be permitted unless the fines, penalties or restitution imposed has been paid in full prior to or at the time of the filing of the appeal; laws, rules, or regulations provide for a waiver of prior payment of fines or penalties; the Tribunal grants a waiver of prior payment due to financial hardship; or the agency responsible for collecting payment of the fines or penalties imposed enters into a payment plan with the Respondent prior to or at the time of the filing of the appeal.
+         (C) Respondent opted for community service in lieu of a monetary penalty at the hearing; or

+         (D) The agency responsible for collecting payment of the fines or penalties imposed enters into a payment plan with the Respondent prior to or at the time of the filing of the appeal.

+   (2) A party may not appeal a decision rendered on default, a denial of a request for new hearing after default (motion to vacate a default), or a plea admitting the violations charged.

+(b) Financial hardship.

    (1) An application to the Tribunal for a waiver of prior payment due to financial hardship must be made before or at the time of the filing of the appeal and must be supported by evidence of financial hardship.
-The Chief Administrative Law Judge or his or her designee has the sole discretion to grant or deny a waiver due to financial hardship.
+The Chief Administrative Law Judge or his or her designee has sole discretion to grant or deny a waiver due to financial hardship.
 Application for a waiver does not extend the time to appeal.

-   (2) Notwithstanding paragraph (1), payment of restitution is not subject to waiver due to financial hardship.
-If a Hearing Officer has ordered payment of restitution, the Respondent must, prior to or at the time of the filing of the appeal, submit proof that the Respondent has deposited the amount of restitution with the agency responsible for collecting payment pending determination of the appeal.
+   (2) Notwithstanding the provisions set forth in subdivision (a)(iii), above, payment of restitution is not subject to waiver due to financial hardship.
+If a Hearing Officer has ordered payment of restitution, the Respondent must, prior to or at the time of filing the appeal, submit proof that the Respondent has deposited the amount of restitution with the agency responsible for collecting payment, pending determination of the appeal.

+(c) Responding to an appeal.
+Except as provided in 48 RCNY § 5-04, the non-appealing party may file a response to the appeal within thirty (30) days of being served with the appeal, or thirty-five (35) days if served by mail.
+The response must be in writing, served on the appealing party, and filed with the Tribunal with proof of such service within the time allotted.
+The response may be on a form prescribed by the Tribunal.

+(d) Requests for Extensions of time.

+   (1) A party who requests an extension of time to file an appeal or respond to an appeal will receive one automatic extension of thirty (30) days from the date the Appeals Unit grants the request.
+Any further requests for an extension will be granted for good cause shown.

+   (2) All parties are entitled to request a copy of the hearing recording from the Appeals Unit.
+Any requests for hearing recordings will not further extend the party’s time to appeal as set forth in Subsection (1) of this subdivision.

+   (3) Requests under Subsection (1) of this subdivision must be made in writing within the time allotted to file an appeal or a response, served on all parties, and timely filed with the Tribunal with proof of service.
+Requests for an extension may be on a form prescribed by the Tribunal.

+   (4) Unless one of the exceptions in Subdivision (a)(1)(iii) of this section applies, a request for an extension of time to file an appeal does not extend the time by which the Respondent must pay the penalty pursuant to 48 RCNY § 6-18.

+(e) Further filings on an appeal with the Tribunal by either party will not be considered unless requested by the Appeals Unit.

+(f) Review of an Appeal.

+   (1) Appeals decisions are made upon the record of the hearing.
+The record of the hearing includes all items enumerated in 48 RCNY § 6-11(g).

+   (2) The Appeals Unit will only consider evidence that was offered to the Hearing Officer at the hearing; provided however, upon good cause shown, the Appeals Unit may consider dispositive government records, such as a death certificate or deed, that establish a material fact or defense.

+   (3) In all cases other than those subject to 48 RCNY § 5-04, the Tribunal will decide an appeal even if there is no hearing recording.

-(e) Appeals Decision.
+(g) Appeals Decision.

-   (1) When an appeal is filed, the Appeals Unit within the Tribunal will determine whether the facts contained in the findings of the Hearing Officer are supported by a preponderance of the evidence in the record, and whether the determinations of the Hearing Officer, as well as the penalties imposed, are supported by law.
+   (1) When an appeal is filed, the Appeals Unit will determine whether the facts contained in the findings of the Hearing Officer are supported by a preponderance of the evidence in the record, and whether the determinations of the Hearing Officer, as well as the penalties imposed, are supported by law.
 Except as provided in 48 RCNY §§ 3-15, 5-04 and 5-05, the Appeals Unit has the power to affirm, reverse, remand or modify the decision appealed from.

    (2) Except as provided in 48 RCNY §§ 3-15, 5-04 and 5-05, the Appeals Unit will promptly issue a written decision.
-Such decision is the final decision of the Tribunal, and judicial review of such decision may be sought pursuant to Article 78 of the CPLR.
+Such decision is the final determination of the Tribunal, and judicial review of such decision may be sought pursuant to Article 78 of the New York Civil Practice Law and Rules.
 A copy of the decision will be delivered to the Petitioner and served on the Respondent by mail, stating the grounds upon which the decision is based.
 Where appropriate, the decision will order the repayment to the Respondent of any penalty that has been paid.

    (3) For summonses returnable to the Tribunal as authorized by the Board pursuant to § 1049-a of the New York City Charter and provisions of the New York City Administrative Code, any rules and regulations made thereunder, or provisions of New York State law, any decision of the Appeals Unit is a recommended decision to the Board.
-The Board or a panel consisting of members thereof will review the recommended decision pursuant to 48 RCNY § 3-15.
+The Board or a panel consisting of members thereof will review the recommended decision and issue a final determination pursuant to 48 RCNY § 3-15.